j-fu/coronaplot/docs/index.en.md

 ## Changes
 We document here significant changes besides data updates.
+### 2020-03-24
+- For the international data used here, there is now one US entry in the new format time series files which appearantly has been cleaned for the past.
+Counting seems to have changed.
+See also the [annoucement by JHU](https://github.com/CSSEGISandData/COVID-19/issues/1250).
 ### 2020-03-22
 - Added 7-day average plot
 - Switched averaging in the growth rate graph from arithmetic [mean](https://en.wikipedia.org/wiki/Mean) to geometric mean of the growth factors.